FunnelKit

 This plugin perfectly handles and helps you efficiently manage all your custom WooCommerce order statuses.

-How Payment Methods Impact WooCommerce Order Status?
+How Payment Methods Affect Order Status Progression in WooCommerce?

 Here are the order statuses for different payment methods used to make transactions in WooCommerce:

-Credit cards / Debit cards / Paypal / Express checkout
+Credit cards / Debit cards / PayPal / Express checkout

 Upon successful payment, the order status goes to ‘Processing’.
 The orders are automatically completed once they are processed and fulfilled.

-Check payments / Direct bank transfer / Cash on delivery
+Check payments / Direct bank transfer

 In the case of offline payments, such as check payments, direct bank transfers, and cash on deliveries, the order status will not auto-complete.
 But the stock of those products will reduce.